hyperledgerkochi/KOBVCR/README.md

 Here, verifiable credentials of registered entity is going to reside with a set of API calls for performing various tasks.
+It receives API calls from KOBAW and KOBConnect (Mobile app) while searching some credentials in VCR.

+- VCR is public data but private in nature.
+- VCR is created for each association and also for the KochiOrgBook level.
+    - An association VCR contains the information about the proofs each association can issue;
+    - KOB level VCR contains information about the individual citizen.
+- Orgbook level VCR is a distributed VCR, all nodes of our public identity utility is distributed , whereas VCR for association is purely held and managed by the association itself.

 ### Contributors
 [Noureen Rahman](https://github.com/Noureen124)